 Everyone has their own idea of fun and what a vacation should be.
-But as different as each trip may be, there’s something that’s equally essential to all of them – planning!
+But as different as each trip might be, there’s something that’s equally essential to all – planning!

 Don’t Deny Yourself.
 Take all of your vacation days together whenever possible.
 Many people try to strategically spread out their vacation days by taking just a few here and there.
-Some are partial to taking Fridays off throughout the summer in order to create a multitude of long weekends.
-But that’s never enough time to actually relax.
-And, quite often those days end up being used for something other than downtime.
-It’s too easy to turn just two days into time spent at home doing yard work, home upgrades or chores, or perhaps visiting family and running errands, all of which leaves folks feeling even more exhausted and frustrated than before.
-Taking all of your vacation time at once is far more conducive to planning a get-away during which you can have fun and unwind.
+Some are partial to taking Fridays off throughout the summer to create a multitude of long weekends.
+But quite often those days end up being used for something other than downtime.
+Taking all of your vacation time at once is far more conducive to planning a vacation during which you can have fun and unwind.

 Be Mindful of Expectations.
 Look forward to your vacation but try to avoid the belief that it will be the best EVER.
 In the end, that mindset is sure to let you down.
 For example, don’t expect or plan for perfect weather every single day.
-Instead, have a backup proposal for a rainy day so you don’t end up feeling as though it was wasted.
+Instead, have a backup plan for a rainy day so you don’t feel as though it was wasted.
 Be prepared with plans for indoor attractions or activities, and be sure to pack a book or some games for the kids.
-Expect delays, line-ups, traffic etc., so you don’t get upset when you encounter them.
+Expect delays, line-ups, traffic, etc., so you don’t get upset when you encounter them.
 Make peace with the fact that these things are unavoidable, and understand that everyone around you is in the same situation.
 Be prepared for the reality that not everyone you meet will be pleasant or helpful, and try to let any incidents roll off your back.
-Go into your vacation knowing that not everything will be perfect – for every feature or amenity you adore about your hotel or resort, there will likely be other things you find irritating – do your best to accept the good with the bad.
+Accept that not everything will be perfect – for every feature or amenity you adore about your hotel or resort, there will be other things you find irritating.
+Do your best to accept the good with the bad.
 Above all, go with the flow.
 Nothing will spoil a vacation faster than a friend or family member losing their cool.

 Organize and PLAN!
 When it comes to vacations, being organized is a MUST and lists are your best friend, especially if you’re the head of an entire family or leader of a group.
 Make a list of everything you need to do before you go so that you’re not lying on a beach a thousand miles from home when you suddenly remember that the family cat is home alone and no one has a key to go inside and feed her.

-The before you go list should include such chores as watering plants, removing any garbage from your house or condo, removing any soon-to-expire dairy from your fridge so you don’t come home to sour milk and a kitchen that smells like it needs to be fumigated.
+**The before-you-go list should include such chores as watering plants, removing any soon-to-expire dairy from your fridge, and taking out the garbage.
 Have someone pick up your mail for you while you’re gone, pay essential bills before you leave, and check the calendar to ensure you won’t be missing any appointments or home visits (if so, cancel them before you get charged).
-It also includes doing yard work so your house will look cared for and lived in while you’re gone, or, if it’s winter, arrange for someone to shovel your snow that no one will fall on your property while you’re away and you won’t come home to a lawsuit.
+It also includes doing yard work so your house will look cared for and lived in while you’re gone.
+Or, if it’s wintertime, arrange for someone to shovel your snow so no one will fall on your property while you’re away and you won’t come home to a lawsuit.
 Board your pets or arrange for a pet sitter, and ensure that your home security system is functioning properly so you can relax while you’re away.

-Make a list of things that need to be packed, both clothing and toiletries, so you’re less likely to forget something, especially necessities like medications.
-Refill medications before you go so you don’t run out while you’re away.
+**Make a list of everything that needs to be packed so you will be less likely to forget something, especially necessities like medications.
+Contact your pharmacy to get medications refilled so you don’t run out while you’re away.

 Be Flexible.
 Regardless of how much strategizing you may have done in order to ensure the perfect vacation, recognize and accept that circumstances and desires might change.
-Perhaps spending 3 consecutive days at a theme park wasn’t the best idea; it’s much more exhausting than you envisioned so downtime at the hotel pool suddenly looks far more appealing for an afternoon or even an entire day.
+Perhaps spending 3 consecutive days at a theme park wasn’t the best idea; it’s much more exhausting than you envisioned so downtime at the hotel pool suddenly looks far more appealing.
 That’s ok.

 Perchance a nasty sunburn suddenly prohibits more time on the beach, so an afternoon nap or time spent shopping would be more pleasing.
 That’s ok, too.